This post contains affiliate links.

 3. Quickly transfer the cooked broccoli with a slotted spoon to a bowl of water and ice.
 This will stop the cooking process and lock in the bright green color.
 It’s best to submerge the broccoli for the same amount of time you blanched it for.

-4. Drain the broccoli and pat it dry, then serve it immediately in salads, pasta dishes, or any other recipes you need a slightly more tender texture.
+4. Drain the broccoli and pat it dry, then serve it immediately in salads, pasta dishes, or any other recipes where you need a slightly more tender texture.

 Pro-Tip!
 We always like to blanch before we freeze broccoli.
 It helps to preserve the nutrients and keep them from degrading while frozen!